Convergence Rate Analysis of LION: Background

 \subsection{Contributions}

 Our main contribution in this paper is a comprehensive convergence rate analysis of the LION optimizer across both constrained and unconstrained settings, demonstrating that LION achieves a convergence rate of $\bO(\sqrt{d}K^{-1/4})$ in both scenarios.
 For the constrained optimization problem, our findings show that LION's convergence rate meets the existing theoretical lower bounds for nonconvex stochastic optimization algorithms with respect to $K$, and offers currently optimal dependence on the problem dimension $d$.
 In the unconstrained setting, we provide the first convergence proof for LION, establishing a rate of convergence that shares the advantageous properties observed in the constrained case.
-In addition, our convergence rate is built on gradient $\ell_1$ norm which is greater than the $\ell_2$ norm used in \eqref{lowerbound}, and we carry out a number of experiments to empirically confirm that the gradient $\ell_1/\ell_2$ norm ratio aligns with $\Theta(\sqrt{d})$.
-So our rate also matches \eqref{lowerbound} with respect to $d$ in the empirical sense.
+In addition, our convergence rate is built on the gradient $\ell_1$ norm, whereas the lower bound in \eqref{lowerbound} is stated under the gradient $\ell_2$ norm.
+As indicated by \eqref{eqnorm}, this distinction matters for dimension dependence, so we carry out a number of experiments to empirically confirm that the gradient $\ell_1/\ell_2$ norm ratio aligns with $\Theta(\sqrt{d})$.
+Thus, our rate also matches \eqref{lowerbound} with respect to $d$ in the empirical sense.
 These results not only validate the effective performance of LION but also offer critical theoretical insights in practical optimization tasks.